wehlutyk/thesis/content/3-gistr-4-results.md

 The trend is present for deletions at all lengths, though most of the time not significative.
 Other operations do not seem to exhibit this behaviour (the variations for insertions are not significative).

-![Chunk operation size w.r.t. parent length and position in utterance.
+![Chunk size w.r.t. parent length and position in utterance.
 The leftmost plot (blue background) shows the average chunk size w.r.t. parent length for all utterances.
 The plots on its right (white background) divide that data into binned parent lengths (bins identical to [@fig:gistr-ops-count;@fig:gistr-susc-ops]).
 In each plot, the height of a line for a given relative position $x$ corresponds to the average size of the chunks in which words at position $x$ are found;
-for instance, a chunk that spans the first half of an utterance will contribute to all the values of $x \in [0, .5]$.
+for instance, a deletion chunk that spans the second half of an utterance will be spread over $x \in [.5, 1]$.
-Average sizes are computed such that each utterance contributes 1 unit.
+Average sizes are weighted such that each utterance contributes 1 unit.
-Light shades are the 95% confidence intervals computed with that scaling, that is considering each transformation as an independent event.
+Light shades are the 95% confidence intervals (Student $t$-based, considering each transformation as an independent measure).
 ](images/gistr-computed/exp_3/chunk-size_position_parent-length.png){#fig:gistr-chunk-size}

 Overall, these measures show that deletions are more frequent than insertions, which are more frequent than replacements.
-Operations happen preferentially in the second half of utterances (except replacements which favour all positions except extremities), and are proportional to the parent length in both number of words and number of chunks.
+Operations happen preferentially in the second half of utterances (except replacements which favour all positions except extremities), and their number of words and number of chunks are proportional to the parent length.
 Deletion chunks are also larger in the second half of utterances, compared to in the first half.

 #### Dependencies between operations

 Manual exploration of the lineage plots indicated that operations have non-trivial dependencies between each other.
-The contingency table for the presence or absence of each operation combination gives an overview of these dependencies:
+The contingency table combining the presence or absence of each operation gives an overview of these dependencies:

 \begin{center}
   \begin{tabular}{llrrrr}